NBBJ: History

 NBBJ was founded in 1943 by Seattle architects Floyd Naramore, William J. Bain, Clifton Brady, and Perry Johanson, originally under the name Naramore, Bain, Brady & Johanson.
 Formed during World War II to undertake large-scale federal projects such as the Bremerton Naval Shipyard expansion, the partnership remained intact after the war and evolved into one of the Pacific Northwest’s largest architecture firms.

 In 1976, the firm merged with Columbus, Ohio-based Nitschke–Godwin–Bohm, formally becoming NBBJ and expanding its national reach.

 In 2010, NBBJ merged with Cambridge-based urban design firm Chan Krieger Sieniewicz (CKS), enhancing its presence in the Northeast and adding to its urban design capabilities.

 In 2020, NBBJ expanded its expertise in immersive and experiential design through its acquisition of ESI Design, a New York-based studio known for integrating interactive media and technology into the built environment.

+Sustainability and Climate Initiatives

+The firm was an early signatory of the Architecture challenge, a global initiative to reduce fossil-fuel greenhouse gas emissions in the built environment.
+In 2025, NBBJ was ranked #1 among leading US architecture firms in Energy Use Intensity (EUI) reduction as part of the AIA 2030 °Challenge, reporting a portfolio-wide reduction of approximately 75%.
+The firm also ranked among the top two firms by gross square footage of projects meeting EUI targets.